Emotional Consult

 The Role of Mirroring and Idealised Objects

 Heinz Kohut extends the understanding of narcissism by viewing it not as egocentricity but as a key stage in the construction of a stable and adaptive self.
-According to him, narcissism is foundational to mental health because, through specific relationships, the child builds a sense of worth and wholeness (Kohut, 1971).
+He describes two primary mechanisms:

 1. Mirroring